zogzog/cubicweb/doc/book/en/annexes/cubicweb-ctl.rst

 ------------------------

 * ``newcube``, create a new cube on the file system based on the name given in the parameters.
-This command create a cube from an application skeleton that includes default files required for debian packaging.
+This command create a cube from a skeleton that includes default files required for debian packaging.

 Command to create an instance